golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 Of course, you might want to disconnect from the Golem network for a while - read the [starting over](/docs/creators/ray/troubleshooting#starting-over-with-a-clean-slate) article to learn how to do that.

+### Smart provider selection

+Ray on Golem utilizes the [reputation endpoint](https://blog.golem.network/introducing-golem-networks-reputation-system/) to score providers based on their uptime and success rate, combined with pricing heuristics.
+This automatic process ensures you're always paired with top-performing and cost-efficient nodes.
+The `ray-on-golem reputation list` command allows you to view the current database state, showing provider scores and prices.

+### Manual provider blacklisting

+For direct control, the feature allows blacklisting of nodes that underperform or fail to start images.
+Use the `ray-on-golem reputation block` command to prevent specific nodes from being considered in future selections.
+Conversely, the `unblock` subcommand removes nodes from your blacklist, making them eligible again.

 {% docnavigation title="See also" %}
 - [Ray on Golem introduction](/docs/creators/ray)
 {% /docnavigation %}